spring-projects/spring-net/readme.txt

 When building on Vista/Windows7 with activated UAC, you might get an error:

 xcopy
-"C:\Spring.Net\Spring.NET-1.3.0\Spring.NET\test\Spring\Spring.Core.Tests\Spring.Core.Tests.dll.config"
+"C:\Spring.Net\Spring.NET-1.3.2\Spring.NET\test\Spring\Spring.Core.Tests\Spring.Core.Tests.dll.config"
 ..\..\..\..\build\VS.Net.2008\Spring.Core.Tests\Debug\ /y /s /q-Command exited with Code 9009.
 Spring.Core.Tests.2008

-In this case you need to run Visual Studio with Administrator-permissions.
+In this case you need to run Visual Studio with Administrator-permissions. (note that the first part of this path is an example only)

 NAnt
 ----